Yoav666s/dnd-wiki/collections/_classes/basic-rules/rogue/main.md

 In addition, you understand a set of secret signs and symbols used to convey short, simple messages, such as whether an area is dangerous or the territory of a thieves' guild, whether loot is nearby, or whether the people in an area are easy marks or will provide a safe house for thieves on the run.

 ## Cunning Action
 Starting at 2nd level, your quick thinking and agility allow you to move and act quickly.
 You can take a bonus action on each of your turns in combat.
-This action can be used only to take the Dash, Disengage, or Hide action.
+This action can be used only to take the [[Dash]], [[Disengage]], or [[Hide]] action.

 ## Roguish Archetype
 At 3rd level, you choose an archetype that you emulate in the exercise of your rogue abilities.
 Your archetype choice grants you features at 3rd level and then again at 9th, 13th, and 17th level.